 Being a small town, New Baltimore does not have a public transit system used by locals to get to and from work.

-The per capita income in New Baltimore in 2022 was $32,753, which is lower middle income relative to New York, and middle income relative to the rest of the US.
-This equates to an annual income of $131,012 for a family of four.
+The per capita income in New Baltimore in 2022 was $52,383, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
+This equates to an annual income of $209,532 for a family of four.
 However, New Baltimore contains both very wealthy and poor people as well.

-New Baltimore is a very ethnically-diverse town.
 The people who call New Baltimore home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Baltimore residents report their race to be White.
-New Baltimore also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.32% of the town’s residents.
-Important ancestries of people in New Baltimore include Swedish, German, Eastern European, Romanian, and Irish.
+Important ancestries of people in New Baltimore include Irish, German, Swedish, Romanian, and French Canadian.

 The most common language spoken in New Baltimore is English.
 Other important languages spoken here include German/Yiddish and West Germanic languages.